AdobeDocs/commerce-php/src/pages/development/backward-incompatible-changes/highlights.md

 The latest Symfony 6.4 LTS is not supported, so changes were made to keep Symfony LTS 5.4 in 2.4.7-beta3.
 Extension developers must define strict typing for return values in classes that use the changed interface: `Magento\Framework\Console\Cli::getDefaultCommands`.

-The following module is affected by this change:

-*  Magento_Framework

 ### New system configuration for limiting coupon generation

 Added a new setting for the number of coupons to generate.
 This property has a default value of `250,000`, which is also the maximum value.
 Merchants can disable this feature by it setting it to `0`  in the Admin by going to  **Stores** > **Settings** > **Configuration** > **Customers** > **Promotions** > **Code Quantity Limit**.